Holography of geodesic flows, harmonizing metrics, and billiards' dynamics: On the -harmonizing metrics and the associated minimal foliations

 Let $\mathsf{Diff}(X, \d X)$ be the group of the smooth diffeomorphisms of $X$ that are identities on $\d X$ and whose differentials are the identities on the bundle $TX|_{\d X}$.
 The group $\mathsf{Diff}(X, \d X)$ acts naturally on the space $\mathcal R(X)$ of smooth Riemannian metrics on $X$.

 \begin{theorem} Let $v$ be a boundary generic traversing vector field on a compact connected manifold $X$ with boundary.
-Consider a $v$-harmonizing pair $(g, df)$ (as in Definition \ref{harmonizing pair}), where the metric $g$ is $v$-\emph{invariant}, and the Lyapunov function is well-balanced.
+Consider a $v$-harmonizing pair $(g, df)$ (as in Definition \ref{harmonizing pair}), where the metric $g$ is $v$-\emph{invariant}, and the Lyapunov function is \emph{well-balanced}.

-Assume that each $v$-trajectory $\g$ is either transversal to $\d X$ at \emph{some} point, or is quadratically tangent to $\d X$ at \emph{some} point $x$ so that $x = \g \cap \d X$.\footnote{In particular, this is the case when the $v$-flow is concave and/or convex with respect to each component of $\d X$.
+Assume that each $v$-trajectory $\g$ is either transversal to $\d X$ at \emph{some} point, or is quadratically tangent to $\d X$ at \emph{some} point $x$ so that $x = \g \cap \d X$.\footnote{This is the case when the $v$-flow is strictly concave or convex with respect to each component of $\d X$.
 We conjecture that this hypotheses is superfluous.}

 Then the following boundary-confined data: \begin{itemize} \item the causality map $C_v: \d_1^+X(v) \to \d_1^-X(v)$, \item the restriction $g^\d = g|_{\d X}$ of the metric $g$ to the boundary, \item the restriction $f|_{\d X}$ of the Lyapunov function $f$ to the boundary, \item the angle-function $\theta: \d X \to S^1$, generated by $v$ and the inner normal vector field $\nu$ to $\d X$ in $X$, \end{itemize} allow for a reconstruction of the smooth topological type of $X$ and of the metric $g$ on it, up to the natural $\mathsf{Diff}(X, \d X)$-action on the space $\mathcal R(X)$ of Riemannian metrics on $X$. \end{theorem}